 “When you’re looking at policies to help women in their careers, we can’t stop just with maternity leave and childcare,” said Dr. Templeton.
 “We have to look at the broader expanse of family leave because women are going to need to take time off to care for family members at some point during their careers.”

-In early careers, 76% reported gender-based discrimination, 56.7% during mid-career and 35.8% in late career.
-To add to that, age-based discrimination was also reported in all career stages for women physicians.
-In senior women physicians, 11.9% reported frequent and 18% occasional age-based discrimination, which included bullying or verbal abuse.
+In early careers, 76% reported gender-based discrimination, 56.7% during midcareer and 35.8% in late career.
+Age-based discrimination was also reported in all career stages for women physicians.
+Among older adult women physicians, 11.9% reported frequent and 18% occasional age-based discrimination, which included bullying or verbal abuse.

 “Women are subject to age bias when they’re younger because they’re thought to be too young to know what they’re doing,” said Dr. Templeton.
 “And then when they’re older, they’re thought to be too old to keep up with current changes in medicine.”
 For women, this compounds issues from gender bias.